Chicago Workers’ Compensation Attorneys

 - Navigating a Workers’ Compensation Claim with a Pre-Existing Condition

 Workers’ compensation laws are important, as they are what protect workers from unscrupulous employers and unsafe work conditions.
-At McHargue & Jones, LLC, our Chicago workers’ compensation attorneys treat every case with the care and attention it deserves.
+At McHargue & Jones, LLC, our Chicago workers’ comp attorneys treat every case with the care and attention it deserves.
 We fight aggressively for employee rights, and we are prepared to fight for you.
 We believe in creating strong attorney-client relationships and, in addition to offering free consultations, our entire office is also fluent in Spanish.
 Our goal is to support you and help you get the compensation you need.
 Also, we accept cases on a contingency fee basis, meaning you do not pay us unless we win for you.
 We will use every tool provided by the law to get our clients maximum compensation for their injuries.